Protein powders are very popular among health-conscious people.

-Bottom Line: Protein powders come from a variety of sources and are available in several formulations.
+Summary Protein powders come from a variety of sources and are available in several formulations.
 People use them to increase muscle mass, improve overall body composition and help meet their protein needs.

 However, a recent 10-week study found that postmenopausal women had a similar response to resistance training whether they took whey protein or a placebo (10).

 One study gave lean men four different types of liquid protein meals on different days.
-The whey protein meals led to the largest decrease in appetite and the greatest reduction in calorie intake at the next meal (18).
+The whey-protein meals led to the largest decrease in appetite and the greatest reduction in calorie intake at the next meal (18).

-Bottom Line: Whey protein is quickly digested, providing a rapid rise in amino acids that may help increase muscle mass and strength.
+Summary Whey protein is quickly digested, providing a rapid rise in amino acids that may help increase muscle mass and strength.
 It may also reduce appetite and promote fat loss.

 Like whey, casein is a protein found in milk.
 However, casein is digested and absorbed much more slowly.

-Bottom Line: Casein is a slow-digesting dairy protein that may reduce muscle protein breakdown and promote muscle mass growth and fat loss during calorie restriction.
+Summary Casein is a slow-digesting dairy protein that may reduce muscle protein breakdown and promote muscle mass growth and fat loss during calorie restriction.

 Of all whole foods, eggs have the highest protein digestibility-corrected amino acid score (PDCAAS).

-Unfortunately, egg white protein hasn't been studied as much as whey or casein.
+Keep in mind that egg-white protein hasn't been studied as much as whey or casein.

 Hemp protein powder is another plant-based supplement that is gaining popularity.